 Actually, I advise having multiple income streams.
 You will need to find a way to make money online.
 You could teach English online with multiple companies, blog, vlog, sell shit, do social media marketing, work as a freelancer doing various things online, start your own business, coach, mentor, write an ebook, or sell an online course.

 Of course, there are many more ways as well.
-I am just giving you a few ideas to get you started on your nomad life as soon as possible.
+I am just giving you a few ideas to get you started on your traveling single mom life as soon as possible.
 Start today.
 Stop waiting.
-Stop overthinking it and stop making excuses.
-You are reading this which means the idea is already in your mind so let’s make this happen nomad queens!
+Stop overthinking it and let go of those pesky limiting beliefs.

 2. The Legal Side Of Things

 I discussed this lifestyle with my ex before our divorce was finalized.
 I also had my divorce papers written in a certain way that would allow me to travel and live abroad with my kids legally.
-If your child’s other parent is a healthy positive person in their life, then longterm travel without that parent might not be the best thing for them.
+If your child’s other parent is a healthy positive person in their life, then long term travel without that parent might not be the best thing for them.
 This is something you and the other parent will have to work out.
-I offer hour-long consultations to help you with the exact language needed in your court papers so you can travel and live abroad with your child.
-You can schedule an appointment by clicking here.

 Do I have you convinced yet to make the leap?
-If you still have questions, leave me a comment or join my Single Moms DO Travel group on Facebook where you can be inspired by many single moms who have already made the leap into single mom nomad life.
+If you still have questions, leave me a comment or join my Single Moms DO Travel group on Facebook where you can be inspired by many single moms who have already made the leap into the traveling single mom life.

-If you are more than ready to take the leap but are looking for a coach to help guide you through the transition, I am the one you need.
-Set up a free chat with me by clicking here, and let’s discuss ways we can work together to get you from where you are currently at on this journey, to where you want to be.
+If you are more than ready to take the leap but are looking for a coach to help guide you through the transition, I can help you.
+Join us in the Inner Circle so we can help you on your traveling single mom life journey.